 The pigs in the outdoor game are much larger and inflatable.
 Smaller kids will love the practice of counting by keeping score and older kids (and adults) will enjoy the hilarity of chucking inflatable pigs around the garden.
 You need to try this one to believe it!

 If you’re after something a little more low-key and quiet, this great set from Museum Collection offers five games in one.
 There are different versions of these sets available to buy, but this version provides snakes and ladders, noughts and crosses, and draughts plus quoits and inflatable dice all in one kit.
 These garden games are perfect for smaller spaces, or for interactive and mindful play with the whole family.

 However you choose to keep the family entertained outdoors this summer, hopefully some of these ideas help to give you some inspiration.
 If there are any outdoor games you’d like to recommend, comment below to tell us your favourite!

 Don’t forget to keep the family refreshed with drinks and snacks whilst outside.
-Check out our stylish and multifunctional cooler tables to ensure you’ve got refreshments on hand, without needing to leave the garden.
+Check out our drinks coolers to ensure you’ve got refreshments on hand, without needing to leave the garden.
 They look pretty cool, too!